 - Trucking company.
 If a negligent trucking company failed to replace a big rig’s tires in a timely manner, and tread separation results, then you may be able to collect additional compensation through an insurance claim and/or personal injury lawsuit.

 - Repair company.
-If poor repairs contributed to the blowout, then you can hold the company or person that performed those repairs at least partially accountable for your injuries and damages.
+If poor repairs contributed to the blowout, then you can hold the company or person who performed those repairs at least partially accountable for your injuries and damages.

-Tire Blowout Cause Your Injuries?
-Contact a Macon Tire Defect Lawyer
+Tire Blowout Caused Your Injuries?
+Contact A Tire Defect Lawyer.

 If you suspect tire defects caused your crash or a loved one’s wrongful death, then our law firm can help you fight for your right to compensation.
 A tire defect lawyer from McArthur Law Firm can represent your interest in an insurance claim, personal injury claim and/or personal injury lawsuit.
 We have experience with a great variety of car accidents in Georgia, and we can put our experience to work for you.